Go to Homepage

 Naughty Nuri's does the best ribs on the island/ photo: Vijay Verghese

-Bumbu Bali (Benoa, tel: 774-502), not far from here, offers excellent Balinese fare in alfresco surrounds with a Balinese dance show to the accompaniment of gamelan music.
+Bumbu Bali (Benoa, www.artcafebumbubali.com/), not far from here, offers excellent Balinese fare in alfresco surrounds with a Balinese dance show to the accompaniment of gamelan music.
+It is a cooking school as well.
 The place has a nice welcoming ambience with good food and service to match.
 Try the pork ribs with jackfruit, or the chicken roasted in banana leaves.
 Something rather tasty and spicy is the soybean cake in turmeric sauce.
 Of course, the speciality at Bumbu Bali is the Balinese rijsttafel.
-The restaurant also has a popular thrice-weekly cooking class program.
+The restaurant also has a popular thrice-weekly cooking class programme.

 ▲ top

-If you care for a spot of duty free shopping, a one litre bottle of 12-year-old Chivas is roughly US$42, a one litre Johnnie Walker Black US$38 (two for US$64) and a 50ml EDP of Dior's JOY is US$126.
-A 7.5ml parfum bottle of Chanel No.5 will set you back US$146 with a smaller TUMI laptop backpack (in blue, olive and black) weighing in at US$470.
+If you care for a spot of duty free shopping, a one litre bottle of 12-year-old Chivas is roughly US$45, a one litre Johnnie Walker Black US$56 (with deals for two), and a 50ml EDP of Miss Dior's Blooming Bouquet was priced at US$122 in June 2025.

 Heck, just buy some petrol and doggy-bag it back to Hong Kong or London or New York.
 Now that’s a real deal.